Senuthmi/Client-Server-Architectures---Coursework-2025-26-/README.md

 ### 1. We explicitly use the @Consumes (MediaType.APPLICATION_JSON) annotation on the POST method.
 Explain the technical consequences if a client attempts to send data in a different format, such as text/plain or application/xml.
 How does JAX-RS handle this mismatch?

-The @Consumes(MediaType.APPLICATION_JSON) annotation is important.
-It specifies that the API only accepts JSON input.
+The @Consumes(MediaType.APPLICATION_JSON) annotation specifies that the API endpoint only accepts requests with a Content-Type of application/json.

-If a client sends data in another format, JAX-RS will reject the request.
-It will return an HTTP 415 Media Type error.
+If a client sends data in an unsupported format such as text/plain or application/xml, the JAX-RS runtime will not attempt to process the request.
+Instead, it will automatically return an HTTP 415 (Unsupported Media Type) response.

-This ensures that the server only processes data in the expected format.
-The Sensor Operations system should be designed with this in mind.
+This behavior ensures:

+**Data consistency**, as the server processes only expected formats **Input validation**, preventing malformed or incompatible data **Clear communication** to clients about acceptable request formats

+Additionally, JAX-RS uses message body readers to convert incoming JSON into Java objects.
+If the format does not match, deserialization cannot occur, reinforcing the importance of specifying the correct media type.

 ---